 Younger generations tend to receive a fair amount of criticism for their obsessions with instant-gratification-based systems like social media and video games.
 There’s this idea that somehow, older generations were wired to be more patient while technology has fundamentally corrupted the young mind beyond repair.

-You’ve most likely heard the commonly-held belief that work-life and personal life should be distinct and separate.
+You’ve most likely heard the commonly-held belief that work life and personal life should be distinct and separate.
 Why should it matter if you enjoy being at work and interacting with your coworkers as long as you can go home and relax at the end of the day?
 Well, since happiness has become an increasingly popular area of scientific inquiry, more and more research has been produced demonstrating just how important basic happiness can be in many areas of our lives, including at work.
-We’ve all seen it; disengaged, unhappy coworkers tend to slack off while those who are happy are willing to put in more effort throughout the week, proving how attention to their happiness is one of the keys to an effective and successful company.

 You know that “warm glow” you feel when you demonstrate an act of kindness without expecting anything in return?
 Well, a team of researchers discovered that that particular feeling is quite different than when you expect a reward for your kind act.